Apply

 3. UW Biology Holistic Statement

 In the UW Department of Biology, we are looking to admit graduate students who are passionate about learning and exploring the biological sciences.
 We encourage prospective applicants to explore the research opportunities in the department and strongly encourage that you contact faculty members with whom you are interested in working before you submit an application.
-Please see below in the "Should you apply?" section for additional information about contacting faculty members in the Department of Biology.

 In the Department of Biology, we continue to strive for an inclusive and welcoming departmental culture that recognizes and encourages individual differences, fosters the constructive expression of ideas, and promotes shared values such as intellectual curiosity, creativity, collegiality, and a sense of mission.
 Traditions of inclusivity can flourish and reach full potential only with continued active nourishment and effort, and with a collective sense of responsibility and mission on the part of the entire community.
 We as a Biology department are committed to the continued development of our diverse and collegial community of people, ideas, and approaches through our missions of research, education, and public outreach.